miniOrange Logo

 Company

-What is Enterprise Identity Management?
+What is Enterprise Identity Management(EIM)?

-Enterprise IAM is a framework of policies, processes, and technologies that enables organizations to manage and secure digital identities and control access to their resources.
+Enterprise identity and access management or Enterprise IAM is a framework of policies, processes, and technologies that enables organizations to manage and secure digital identities and control access to their resources.

 Updated On: Sep 11, 2024